amin2312/AI-Image-Generator/README.md

 **[English](./README.md)** | **[中文](./README_zh.md)**

-**AI Image Generator** is a easy-to-operate image generator that provides users with a more convenient and efficient image generation solution.
+**AI Image Generator** is a easy-to-operate image generator that provides users with a more convenient and efficient AI image generation solution.

 * It is based on **Dall·E** and **Stable Diffusion** API;
 * It supports multi languages;